paul-london/TripleTen-Data-Science-Projects/README.md

 [TripleTen](https://tripleten.com/data-science/) provides an eight-month long, project-based online Data Science course that provides rigorous course work and education in machine learning, data exploration, statistical data analysis, python programming, time series forecasting, A/B testing, natural language processing, computer vision, and more.
 The eight month long program is split into sprints – two- or- three-week-long periods that cover separate technical topics.
 Each sprint includes theory, coding exercises, and projects where students can apply their skills and create functional applications, services, and features.

 ## 🚀 Core Topics
-- Machine Learning
+- 🐍 Python Programming
+- 🗄️ Database Management (SQL)
-- Data Exploration
+- 🔎 Data Exploration
-- Statistical Data Analysis
+- 📊 Statistical Data Analysis
-- Python Programming
+- 🤖 Machine Learning
-- Time Series Forecasting
+- ⏳ Time Series Forecasting
-- A/B Testing
+- 🅰️🅱️ A/B Testing
-- Natural Language Processing
+- 🗣️ Natural Language Processing
-- Computer Vision
+- 👁️ Computer Vision

 ## 🔎 What Can be Found in This Repository
 This repository will host all of my projects that I completed at the end of each sprint.
 Below, you will find a table of contents that contains a link to each project along with a brief description of the project and skills used to complete the project.
 Each project demonstrates my ability to apply various methods of exploratory data analysis, data visualization, and machine learning to different complex problems across the various sprints.